thielec/CRLB_FL-SMLM/README.md

 # CRLB_FL-SMLM
-CRLB (Cramér–Rao lower bound) for mono-expenential lifetime fitting with background
+CRLB (Cramér–Rao lower bound) for mono-expenential lifetime fitting with background.

+Assumes Poisson distributed data as found in TCSPC (time-correlated single-photon counting) experiments.
+The Mathematica Notebook contains the derivation, the python script an implementation of the result.